edurange/edurange-flask-docs/docs/instructor/student_groups_guide.md

 ## Student Groups Guide

-This guide is a step by step walkthrough for creating and managing student groups.
+This guide is a step by step walkthrough for instructors on creating and managing student groups.

  1. On your Admin Dashboard, in the `Create Student Group` box input a group name and press the `Create` button.